From Walter White To LBJ, Bryan Cranston Is A Master Of Transformation

 GROSS: Actually is a victim of the government.

-GROSS: So anyway, so here you are in the car in the back seat, David Duchovny is driving, and David Duchovny, as Agent Mulder, speaks first 'cause your wife has already died of this whatever it is that you think is trapped in your head and was also trapped in hers.
+GROSS: So anyway - so here you are in the car in the back seat.
+David Duchovny is driving. and David Duchovny, as Agent Mulder, speaks first, 'cause you wife has already died of this - whatever it is that you think is trapped in your head and was also trapped in hers.

 (SOUNDBITE OF TV SHOW, "THE X-FILES")

-DAVID DUCHOVNY: (As Fox Mulder) I'm sorry about your wife.
+DAVID DUCHOVNY: (As Agent Mulder) I'm sorry about your wife.

 CRANSTON: (As Patrick Garland Crump) Sure you are.
 You and the rest of your Jew FBI.

 CRANSTON: (As Patrick Garland Crump) Oh, yeah.
 You think I don't know, huh?
 You think I'm just some ignorant pudknocker, don't you?
 But I get it, man.
 I see what this is.
 I am not sick, and I do not have the flu.
 Vicky and me were just some kind of government guinea pigs.

 DUCHOVNY: (As Agent Mulder) You think the government did this to you?

 CRANSTON: (As Patrick Garland Crump) Hell, yeah.
 Who else?
 You see it all the time on the TV.
 They're dropping Agent Orange.
 They're putting radiation in little retarded kids' gonads.
 Oh, yeah.
 You sons of bitches, sneaking around my woods at night.
 I seen you.
 You think I don't know?

 (SOUNDBITE OF OCHESTRAL MUSIC)